prashantsihag03/github-profiler/README.md

 # Github Profiler

-An appealing visual of your Github profile that utilised Charts to display additional github statistics.
+An appealing visual of your Github profile that utilises charts to display additional github statistics.

 Built using Next.js, this web app takes a Github username and displays their Github profile with additional information and statistics in a visually appealing way.